dustinpfister/blog_posts/_posts/js-settimeout.md

 layout: post
 categories: js
 id: 345
-updated: 2018-12-06 13:00:01
+updated: 2018-12-06 13:01:26
-version: 1.16
+version: 1.17
 ---

 When writing a [javaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) project of some kind there will often be a need to implement some kind of main application loop.
 There are a number of ways to go about doing this, but for this post I will be mainly writing about [settimeout](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout).
 This method can be used to delay the calling of a function, or setting up a situation in which a function keeps getting called over and over again at a certain rate.
-It might not be the best option in all situations, often it might be better to use requestAnimationFrame these days.
+It might not be the best option in all situations, often it might be better to use [requestAnimationFrame](/2018/03/13/js-request-animation-frame/) these days.
 Still settTimeout, or the similar setInterval is a good choice for some projects where it is called for.

 <!-- more -->